 Anchoring one end of the Fremont Street area of Downtown Las Vegas, the Plaza has a proud and storied history.
 The property has in recent years gone through a series of modernization projects that has brought the hotel and casino forward.

-I had positive opinions of the casino in brief visits in the past, but until recently had not had the opportunity to stay there for an extended period.
-I had a chance to stay on the property for a few nights on my most recent Las Vegas trip, which gave me the chance to explore more and see if my previous visits’ perception held up.
+I had positive opinions of the casino in brief visits in the past, but more recently I’ve had the opportunity to stay on property for a couple of nights in successive Vegas visits This gave me the chance to explore more and see if my previous visits’ perception held up.

 The Plaza has a decent sized casino floor, and although it isn’t the biggest in town, they make the most of the space they have.
 Their slot selection is a careful balance of classic machines and modern must-haves.